Some states hit pause, others press on amid spike in virus

 So far, only a small number of governors have shown a willingness to retreat, or at least hit pause.

-Republican Gov. Gary Herbert of Utah and Democratic Gov. Kate Brown of Oregon both said they would halt lifting further restrictions for the time being as new cases flare.
+Republican Gov. Gary Herbert of Utah and Democratic Gov. Kate Brown of Oregon said they would halt lifting further restrictions for the time being as new cases flare.

 “As I've said before, reopening comes with real risk,” Brown said in announcing a one-week pause that will affect, among other places, Portland, the state's biggest city.